2020 National Nurses Month

 Nurses serving communities around the world

 For the past eight years, Assistant Professor Jillian Pintye has worked on maternal- and child health-related research focused on HIV and other sexually-transmitted infections.
 A nurse-scientist and Assistant Professor in the Department of Biohehavioral Nursing and Health Informatics, Dr. Pintye is affiliated with the Global Center for Integrated Health of Women, Adolescents, and Children (Global WACh) in UW’s Department of Global Health.
-In January she was in Kenya, you can view her photos on our Facebook.
+In January she was in Kenya.

 Karin Huster BSN ‘05 and MPH ‘13 is a clinical instructor who started working on the Covid-19 response back in January — as the Field Coordinator for the Doctors Without Borders response in Hong Kong, covering the East Asia region.
 She is back in Seattle and joined the response here, working with Seattle King County Public Health and the team coordinating the response for populations experiencing homelessness.
 Her experience abroad responding to other outbreaks (Ebola, cholera, yellow fever, diphtheria) has definitely helped her in this challenging response.
 She wrote about her experiences in Hong Kong.